 Presence of many foreign words in English as the result of prolonged military occupation and forceful implementation of invaders traditions is just one dimension where language correlates with culture.
+That has a role in development of vocabulary.
 Besides, it is not a good example of such a relationship since it is forceful and presupposes one culture being dominated over the other.
 Fortunately, there are positive examples or answers to the question of how does language relate to culture:

 Language allows inter-cultural interactions and the sharing cultural artifacts such as films.
 In that case subtitling translation agency will be helping to ensure full understanding.

 Transmission of culture among generations is possible via linguistic means

 Language is at the forefront of assimilating into a foreign country’s environment

 It is also ensuring minority groups’ social differentiation

 Understanding the connection between these two phenomena is influencing the way people think due to enhancing their perspectives as well as ensuring broad-mindedness.